ucx

 Functions

-cxmutstr cx_mutstr (char *cstring)
+static cxmutstr cx_mutstr (char *cstring)

 Wraps a mutable string that must be zero-terminated.

-cxmutstr cx_mutstrn (char *cstring, size_t length)
+static cxmutstr cx_mutstrn (char *cstring, size_t length)

 Wraps a string that does not need to be zero-terminated.

-cxstring cx_str (const char *cstring)
+static cxstring cx_str (const char *cstring)

 Wraps a string that must be zero-terminated.

-cxstring cx_strn (const char *cstring, size_t length)
+static cxstring cx_strn (const char *cstring, size_t length)

 Wraps a string that does not need to be zero-terminated.

-static cxstring cx_strcast_m (cxmutstr str)
+static cxmutstr cx_strcast_cxms (cxmutstr str)

 Internal function, do not use.

-static cxstring cx_strcast_c (cxstring str)
+static cxstring cx_strcast_cxs (cxstring str)

 Internal function, do not use.